WSU-kduncan/ceg3120-cicd-Anna-Crafton/README.md

 # Stuff that is not working.

 I had trouble getting Angular installed on the EC2 Instance.
-It has docker and nodejs installed and is able to run dockers hello-world image, but since my image needs angular to run it does not work.
+It has docker and nodejs installed and is able to run dockers hello-world image, but since my image needs angular to run it does not work on the instance.

 # Resources Used